-If you’re looking for the best SEO tips and best practices to get ready for the Page Experience Update, this is the right article for you.
+If you’re looking for the main SEO tips and best practices to get ready for the Page Experience Update, this is the right article for you.

-In particular, you may be wondering how the Core Web Vitals will impact SEO performance and what you should pay attention to when optimizing your WordPress site.
+In particular, you may be wondering how the Core Web Vitals will affect SEO performance and what you should pay attention to when optimizing your WordPress site.

 We asked some SEO experts and WordPress partners to share their thoughts, expectations, and recommendations around the Google Page Experience Update.